 The bridal shower is typically thrown for the bride-to-be by the maid of honor, bridesmaids, close friends, family or a combination of these individuals.
-If you’re a friend in the wedding and the bride’s mother, future mother-in-law, sisters, future sisters-in-law, or close family member wants to throw the bride the shower, then be sure to follow their lead.
-You can always take more of a role of assisting family, and be sure to let them know that you and the bridal party are there to help with it.
+If you’re a friend in the wedding and the bride’s mother, future mother-in-law, sister, future sister-in-law, or a close family member wants to throw the bride the shower, then be sure to follow their lead.
+You can always take more of a role of assisting the family, and be sure to let them know that you and the bridal party are there to help with it.

-- Is it alright to schedule the shower on a weekend or is she booked?
-Maybe a weeknight will work best with her schedule.
+Is it alright to schedule the shower on a weekend or are they booked?
+Maybe a weeknight will work best.

-- What are a few dates that definitely work for her?
+What are a few dates that definitely work?

-- Are there any out of town guests that may be invited to the bridal shower?
+Are there any out of town guests that may be invited?

-- Who are the people that MUST attend?
-You will be working around a lot of people’s schedules, so prioritize which people are the most important to include on the invite.
+Who are the people that MUST attend?
+You will be working around a lot of schedules, so prioritize which people are the most important to include on the invite.

 Once you find all of these answers, you should have a better idea of when to throw the bridal shower.

 There are a few things you will want to get the bride’s opinion on when planning the shower.
-If you are trying to make the shower more of a surprise that you know the bride will like, skip the questions that will give away the surprise.
+If you are trying to make it more of a surprise, skip the questions that will give away the surprise.

-- Where does she want to have this event?
+Where should the event be held?
 Pick a location that best fits the couple.

-- Would she prefer an afternoon or night time event?
-Ideas include an afternoon tea party or Saturday night occasion.
+Should it be an afternoon or night time event?
+Ideas include a brunch with a mimosa bar, an afternoon tea party, or a Saturday night occasion.

-- Should the shower be all women or coed?
-Coed bridal showers make the grooms feel more included and are becoming more and more popular.
+Should the shower include everyone?
+Couples showers are becoming more and more popular.

-- Any particular bridal shower themes in mind?
-Bring even more excitement to the shower by adding a theme.
-(Examples of themes include an Alice in Wonderland Tea Party, Parisian, favorite sports teams, etc.)
+Any particular bridal shower themes in mind?
+Bring even more excitement to the celebration by adding a theme.
+(Examples of themes include an Alice in Wonderland Tea Party, Parisian, “Brunch and Bubbly”, favorite sports teams, etc.)

-- Are there any family members wanting to help?
+Are there any family members wanting to help?
 Even if you are the main party planner, make the bride’s and/or groom’s family feel involved by including them in the planning process.
-Many mothers want to be a part of their daughter’s bridal shower as well as her big day.
-It’s always a good idea to make them feel included.
+Many mothers want to be a part of the bridal shower, so it’s always a good idea to make them feel included.